-1. Prepare your work space by sprinkling powdered sugar over a marble slab, wooden cutting board, or large baking sheet.
+- Prepare your workspace by sprinkling confectioners' sugar over a marble slab, wooden cutting board, or large baking sheet.
 Fill your sink or a large bowl with cold water.

-3. Add the cream of tartar and turn up the heat.
-Bring to a boil and cover, boiling, for 3 minutes.
+- Add the cream of tartar and turn up the heat.
+Bring to a boil and cover, and continue to boil for 3 minutes.

-4. Uncover and boil, without stirring, until the temperature reaches soft-ball stage, 240 degrees Fahrenheit on a candy thermometer.
+- Uncover and boil, without stirring, until the temperature reaches the soft-ball stage, 240 F on a candy thermometer.

-5. Place the bottom of the saucepan in the cold water you’ve prepared, stirring the sugar mixture constantly until it becomes thick and creamy.
-The cold water trick helps to cool the hot candy down quickly.
+- Place the bottom of the saucepan in the cold water you’ve prepared, stirring the sugar mixture constantly until it becomes thick and creamy.
+The cold water trick helps to cool down the hot candy quickly.

-6. Once the proper temperature is recahed, stir in the ground almonds and the egg whites, then place the pan back over low heat and stir everything together for 2 minutes more, until the mixture is thick.
+- Once the proper temperature is reached, stir in the ground almonds and the egg whites, then place the pan back over low heat and stir everything together for 2 minutes more, until the mixture is thick.

-8. Coat your hands in powdered sugar and begin to knead the marzipan, working it until it is smooth and pliant.
+- Coat your hands with confectioners' sugar and begin to knead the marzipan, working it until it is smooth and pliant.

 - Your marzipan now can be used immediately or stored by wrapping it in plastic wrap and keeping it in an airtight container.